-Sura is a Trainee Solicitor at ITN Solicitors, working in the Civil Liberties Department.
+Sura is a Solicitor at ITN Solicitors, working in the Civil Liberties Department.
 She works on a wide variety of cases including civil claims and judicial reviews against public bodies who have acted unlawfully.
 These public bodies include the Home Office, Police authorities, the Disclosure and Barring Service, the Probation Service, the Information Commissioner’s Office, the Department for Communities and Local Government, the Criminal Cases Review Commission, Local Authorities, the Ministry of Defence, the Foreign and Commonwealth Office and Her Majesty’s Passport Office.

 Sura also works on cases relating to national security before the Special Immigration Appeals Commission (SIAC), in particular, decisions to deprive individuals of their British Citizenship.